maxpietsch/dStripe/README.md

 # Usage for anatomical-space inference

 For ease of use, we recommend using Docker as outlined below. dStripe supports CPU-only and single and multi-GPU usage.
-In the below examples, input and output data are located in `~/data` and mapped to `/data` inside the Docker container.
+In the usage examples, input and output data are located in `~/data` and mapped to `/data` inside the Docker container.
 This can be adjusted by modifying the command line option `--volume ~/data/:/data`.

 ```bash
 IMAGE_NAME=dstripe
 IMAGE_TAG=0.1
 ```

-## build docker image (make sure you have sufficient RAM )
+## build docker image

 ```bash
 [ -z "$UID" ] && UID=$(id -u)